-The deadline for submitting an honours portfolio is 19 February 2018.
+Honours 2020 Are you thinking about putting in an honours set in February 2020?
+The deadline for submitting an honours portfolio is 16 February 2020.

 NPSNZ HONOURS: INVITATION

 Please think about applying for your Honours, whether you have done so before or not.
 It is a great way to learn, and to improve your photography.
 If you missed out previously, do please try again.
 We aim to keep the standard high, so inevitably many of us will miss out first time around.